PlayeRom/flightgear-addon-aerotow-everywhere/README.md

 1. `Aerotow Route` - display the dialog for change aerotow route.
 2. `Towrope Configuration` - display the dialog for change towrope parameters.
-3. `Call for Piper J3 Cub aircraft` - load AI tow sceneraio with Piper J3 Cub.
+3. `Call for Piper J3 Cub aircraft` - load AI tow scenario with Piper J3 Cub.
-4. `Call for Robin DR400 aircraft` - load AI tow sceneraio with Robin DR400.
+4. `Call for Robin DR400 aircraft` - load AI tow scenario with Robin DR400.
 This aircraft has better performance and can take you higher then Piper Cub.
-5. `Call for Cessna 182 aircraft` - load AI tow sceneraio with Cessna 182.
+5. `Call for Cessna 182 aircraft` - load AI tow scenario with Cessna 182.
 This aircraft has little bit better performance than Robin.
-6. `Call for Douglas C-47 aircraft` - load AI tow sceneraio with Douglas C-47.
+6. `Call for Douglas C-47 aircraft` - load AI tow scenario with Douglas C-47.
-7. `Disable tow aircraft` - unload AI tow sceneraio.
+7. `Disable tow aircraft` - unload AI tow scenario.
 8. `Add thermal` - display the dialog for configuring and adding thermal.
 9. `Help` - display help dialog.
 10. `About` - display about dialog with add-on information.